 Bursitis – Inflammation to a bursa.
 A bursa is a small sack of fluid that helps tendons pass over bones at joints.
 If there is pain, swelling, and redness over the skin then massage should be avoided.

 Myositis ossificans – A bad contusion or muscle rupture may begin to calcify (grow bone).
 Massage will make the damage worse.

 Infections of the skin and soft tissue – Bacterial infections, viral infections, and fungal infections can be spread to other areas of the body by the therapist.
 Pain may also result from the infection, not an injury so massage will not help.

 Thrombosis – This is a rare but potentially lethal blood clot in a vein.
 It is common in the calf muscle area.
-A deep, sore pain in the belly of the muscle may be a thrombosis.
-If this is massaged, it may dislodge, travel up the veins and damage the heart.
+Deep, sore pain in the belly of the muscle may be a thrombosis.
+If this is massaged, it may dislodge, travel up the veins, and damage the heart.

 Artificial blood vessels – Artificial blood vessels which are implanted through surgery should be avoided.

-Bleeding disorders such as haemophilia – Massage may cause damage to tissues and result in bleeding.
+Bleeding disorders such as haemophilia – Bleeding disorders are definite massage contraindications.
+Using massage may cause damage to tissues and result in bleeding.

 Tumors – If you are unsure of any lumps and bumps in the muscle or skin then leave well alone.
 Most often these lumps are muscle spasms or fatty tissue.
 An experienced therapist can usually tell.